 Basically, narrating a book is hard.
 It’s difficult to keep track of the characterization choices you’ve made, it’s vocally challenging (especially if you’re a woman trying to produce a creditable-sounding man’s voice), and meanwhile you have to read the text…perfectly.
 Which sounds like it should be the easiest part.
 It isn’t.

-With that in mind, I’d like to offer up some of my favorite audiobook narrators and some of my favorite books that they have read:
+With that in mind, I’d like to offer up some of my favorite audiobook narrators and some of my favorite books that they have read (Affiliate links.
+As an Amazon Associate I earn from qualifying purchases.):

 - I’ll start with the divine Kate Reading.
 I once described her thusly: